-Using four visual analog scales, the ORS is an ultra-brief outcome measure that enables clients to provide feedback on their perceptions of their progress in achieving their therapeutic goals.
-Specifically, the four scales allow the client to provide a quantifiable measure of how they are functioning on a personal level, in their interpersonal relationships e.g., friends and family, their general social interactions, as well as a more global measure of their overall functioning to capture any critical areas not directly measured on the other scales.
-MyOutcomes automatically plots each session’s ORS on a continuous graph so that the therapist can determine if the trajectory of change is on course.
+Using four visual scales, the ORS is a brief outcome measure that enables clients to provide feedback on their perceptions of their progress in achieving their therapeutic goals.
+Specifically, the four scales allow the client to provide a quantifiable measure of how they are functioning on a personal level, in their interpersonal relationships (friends and family), their general social interactions, as well as a more global measure of their overall functioning.
+MyOutcomes® automatically plots each session’s ORS on a continuous graph so that the therapist can determine if the trajectory of change is on or off track.